noahehall/theBookOfNoah/databases/_arrangodb.md

 	- user-defined indexes can be created on a collection level

 	- creating indexes

+### general index properties
+	- unique: no two docs can have the same value
+	- sparse: only those docs whose index attribute has a value set to a NON NULL value will be indexed
+		- i.e. not all docs have to be indexed
+		- usefulf for optional attributes
 	- foreground index: only permitted under an exclusive collection lock
 		- i.e the collection is not available while the index is being crated
 	- background index: the collection remains mostly avialable during the index creation
 		- only available in the `RocksDB` storage engine

 ### index types
-	- general index properties
-		- unique: no two docs can have the same value
-		- sparse: only those docs whose index attribute has a value set to a NON NULL value will be indexed
-			- i.e. not all docs have to be indexed
-			- usefulf for optional attributes

 	- system indexes (automatically created)